 Karen Loerch – MSLC’s literacy coordinator

-As the coordinator for ABE (Average Basic Education) students, Karen is the guiding force behind her tutor and student pairs.
+As the coordinator for ABE (Adult Basic Education) students, Karen is the guiding force behind her tutor and student pairs.
 She trains volunteer tutors; assesses incoming ABE students to establish education plans and create lessons targeted to their goals; leads intake meetings for adult students and their tutors; and assesses students’ progress.

 Loerch started with Mid-State in the beginning of 2018, and also works as a Title 1 reading teacher at St. John the Evangelist Catholic School in Bellefonte.
-She has three children, two granddaughters, and a bountiful garden each summer.
+She has four children, two granddaughters, and a bountiful garden each summer.